-One person killed following early morning collision near Florida and Atkinson Street
+Officials identify 29-year-old man killed in Wednesday morning collision at Florida and Atkinson Street

 Latest Weather Blog

-One person killed following early morning collision near Florida and Atkinson Street
+Officials identify 29-year-old man killed in Wednesday morning collision at Florida and Atkinson Street

-BATON ROUGE - Officials say one person was killed following a collision on Florida Street and Atkinson Street shortly before 6:15 a.m., Wednesday.
+BATON ROUGE - Officials with the East Baton Rouge Parish Coroner's Office say a 29-year-old man was killed following a collision on Florida Street and Atkinson Street shortly before 6:15 a.m., Wednesday.

-At this time the specific circumstances surrounding the crash are unknown, but it is believed that the person killed was a pedestrian.
+Andrew Fortune, a pedestrian who was hit during the incident, passed away due to multisystem trauma, according to representatives of the EBR Coroner's Office.

 Pedestrian killed: Florida at Atkinson Street— Ashley Frugé WBRZ (@ashleywbrz) April 15, 2020